project-zot/project-zot.github.io/docs/developer-guide/pprofiling.md

 > :point_right: Use zot's built-in profiling tools to collect and analyze runtime performance.

-The profiling capabilites within zot allow a zot administrator to collect and export a range of diagnostic performance data such as CPU intensive function calls, memory allocations, and execution traces.
+The profiling capabilities within zot allow a zot administrator to collect and export a range of diagnostic performance data such as CPU intensive function calls, memory allocations, and execution traces.
 The collected data can then be analyzed using go tools and a variety of available visualization tools.

 ## What data is available?